Army Black Knights: Men's rugby

 Army rugby plays college rugby in the Division 1–A Eastern Conference.
 The Black Knights play their home games at the Anderson Rugby Complex on the campus of West Point.
 Rugby is a relatively popular sport at Army; for example, the 2012 game against Air Force was attended by 2,000 fans.
 Army is led by Director of Rugby Matt Sherman.

 Army has one of the most successful college rugby teams in the country.
-Army played in three consecutive national championship games from 1990–1992 and reached the national semi-finals four consecutive years from 2000–2003, twice in a row in 2009 and 2010.
+Army played in three consecutive national championship games from 1990 to 1992 and reached the national semi-finals four consecutive years from 2000 to 2003, twice in a row in 2009 and 2010.
 More recently, Army reached the quarterfinals in 2013.
 Army also plays in the Collegiate Rugby Championship for rugby sevens, the highest profile college rugby tournament in the U.S., reaching the finals in 2011.
 The Collegiate Rugby Championship had been played every year in early June near Philadelphia and was broadcast live on NBC.
 It has been played in New Orleans since 2021.

 Men's soccer

-Army won the Division 1-A rugby national championship in XVs in 2022, defeating St. Mary’s of California, 20-8.
+Army won the Division 1-A rugby national championship in XVs in 2022, defeating St. Mary's of California, 20-8.
 The team defeated three perennial powerhouses in a row by earlier defeating both Life University and Lindenwood University in the tournament.

 Wrestling

 The Army Black Knights Wrestling team host home dual meets, tournaments, workout, and practice in the state of the art facility Arvin Gymnasium on campus.
 The team currently competes in the Eastern Intercollegiate Wrestling Association (EIWA) since Army is a member of the non-wrestling Patriot League.

-In 2014, Kevin Ward, a former Oklahoma State All-American, took over the program.
-Ward is best known for starting the Ouachita Baptist University wrestling program in 2010, the first NCAA wrestling program in Arkansas.
+In 2014, Kevin Ward, a former Oklahoma State All-American, was named the new head coach of Army wrestling.
+In 2010, Ward started the Ouachita Baptist University wrestling program, the first NCAA wrestling program in Arkansas.

 Non-varsity sports

 Boxing

 In intercollegiate competition, both the men's and women's boxing teams compete in the National Collegiate Boxing Association, though the women's team was part of the United States Intercollegiate Boxing Association from 2013 until 2015.
-The men's team won the national NCBA tournament from 2008-2011, from 2013-2014, and from 2016-2019; the women's team won the first-ever USIBA women's championship in 2013 (also the very first national collegiate women's boxing tournament in the U.S.), won again in 2014, and won the NCBA championship in 2017 and 2018.
+The men's team won the national NCBA tournament from 2008 to 2011, from 2013 to 2014, and from 2016 to 2019; the women's team won the first-ever USIBA women's championship in 2013 (also the very first national collegiate women's boxing tournament in the U.S.), won again in 2014, and won the NCBA championship in 2017 and 2018.

 Handball

-The Army handball team has at least 31 men and 18 women National Championship titles.
+The Army handball team is the most successful college handball team.
+They have at least 37 men and 23 women National Championship titles.